zeruhur/loner/en/AP15_mech_requiem.md

 ### Strategic and Tactical Implications

-Each type of environment in "Mech Requiem" presents unique strategic and tactical implications.
+Each type of environment in _Mech Requiem_ presents unique strategic and tactical implications.
 Commanders must consider the mobility of their mechs, the visibility conditions, and the defensive advantages or vulnerabilities created by the terrain.
 Environmental factors can affect mech systems, requiring regular maintenance and adaptations to local conditions.

 These transformed landscapes not only serve as backdrops for the game's narrative but also actively shape the mechanics of gameplay, challenging players to adapt their strategies and technologies to a world marked by both human conflicts and environmental changes.

 ### Resource Scarcity and Environmental Issues

-The persistent warfare and the extensive use of advanced technology in "Mech Requiem" have severe repercussions on the planet's ecological balance.
+The persistent warfare and the extensive use of advanced technology in _Mech Requiem_ have severe repercussions on the planet's ecological balance.
 This impact manifests through resource depletion, widespread pollution, and significant climate changes, each affecting the world in profound ways.

 #### Resource Depletion